jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

-# Basic config for a new FreeBSD/FreeNAS jail
+## Basic config for a new FreeBSD/FreeNAS jail
-## (enable SSH access so we can use Putty/etc)
+### enable SSH access so we can use Putty/etc
---
+---
 ```
 passwd
 pkg install nano